codemonstur/simplexml/src/docs/ideas.md

 I'd like to use it but Java 13 is very new.

 At some point Java 8 will be so old supporting it is not necessary anymore.

+## Other

+Configure indent length
+Keep whitespace between nodes as textnodes
+Return whitespace in stream parser method evaluateXPath() on XmlElement method evaluateXPath() on XmlParser method domToXml(XmlElement, Path) in XmlParser